All Episodes

 MSNBC?

-Yeah, that's a conspiracy channel.
+Yeah, that's conspiracy channel.

 Yeah, and Chris Cuomo was saying it on his show on CNN last night.

-Fake News CNN, yeah, we got that too.
+Fake news CNN, yeah, we got that too.

 Okay.